Codecademy/docs/content/language-agnostic/concepts/what-is-a-cache.md

   * Disk Cache: Disk Cache aka (Disk Buffer) is the embedded memory in a hard disk drive (HDD) acting as a buffer between the rest of the computer and the physical hard disk platter that is used for storage.

-- Software Caching Strategies are strategies that utilize software to store the neccessary data locally and retrieve it in an efficient and optimized manner.
+- Software caching strategies are strategies that utilize software to store the neccessary data locally and retrieve it in an efficient and optimized manner.

   * CDN: Caching in the browser via Content Delivery Network (CDN) retains copies of web content at various points throughout a network and serves them to clients from the closest network location.

   * Memoization: Memoization is an optimization technique used to speed up applications by storing the results of function calls and returning the cached result when the same inputs occur again.